 On 22 November 2010, the Bank transferred corporate loans and receivables amounting to AED 2,193 million (as at 31 December 2010) to Multi-seller SPE.
-However, the Bank has retained substantially all of the credit risk and rewards associated with the transferred assets and hence the Bank continues to recognise these assets within loans and receivables and the transfers are accounted for as secured financing transactions.
+However, the Bank retained substantially all of the credit risk and rewards associated with the transferred assets and hence the Bank continues to recognise these assets within loans and receivables and the transfers are accounted for as secured financing transactions.
 The associated liability of AED 2,193 million, secured by these assets, was included under debt issued and other borrowed funds and is carried at amortised cost.

-Since the Bank is exposed to a majority of ownership risks and rewards of this section of the Multi-seller SPE, the Bank's tranche in the SPE is consolidated in compliance with IFRS 10.
+Since the Bank is exposed to variable returns from its involvement in the SPEs and has the ability to affect those returns through its power over the SPEs, the Bank's tranche in the SPE is consolidated in compliance with IFRS 10.

-As at 31 December 2013, the corporate loans and receivables balance transferred to Multi-seller SPE is AED 464 million (2012: AED 677 million) and the associated liability secured by these assets and included under debt issued and other borrowed funds is AED 464 million (2012: AED 674 million).
+As at 31 December 2014, the corporate loans and receivables balance transferred to Multi-seller SPE is AED 182 million (2013: AED 464 million) and the associated liability secured by these assets and included under debt issued and other borrowed funds is AED 180 million (2013: AED 464 million).